cambr/pattern-recognition-r/ass1.md

 - Daniel Tell     F120181
 - Linus Oleander  F120180

+## Description

+The Letter Recognition problem is the problem of correctly identifying ...

+Each of the 26 letters of the English alphabet were included in 20 different fonts.
+The letters were then randomly distorted in order to generate 20,000 different cases.16 numerical attributes were generated from this data, and scaled from 0 to 15.

+## Attributes

+1. lettr - The class
+1. x-box - The position along the x-axis of the centre of the smallest box that contains all activated pixels.
+1. y-box - The position of the aforementioned box, along the y-axis
+1. width - The width of the box
+1. height - Height of box
+1. onpix - The total number of activated pixels
+1. x-bar - Mean position, along x-axis and measured from the center, of activated pixels
+1. y-bar - Mean position along y-axis
+1. x2-bar - Variance of pixel positions along x-axis
+1. y2-bar - Variance of pixel positions along y-axis
+1. xybar - Mean value of x and y values for each pixel, as measured from the centre
+1. x2ybr - Mean product of x^2 * y
+1. xy2br - Mean product of x * y^2
+1. x-edge - The mean number of edges - deactivated pixels or image boundary followed by an activated pixel - when searching from left to right
+1. xegvy - The sum of the y-values for all edges
+1. y-edge - The mean number of edges when searching from bottom to top
+1. yegvx - The sum of the x-values for all edges

 ## Data selection

 We picked 25% of the data at random for building our model and the rest for testing the model it self.
 This has been done of all six implementations.